markwbrown/GLA-rover/README.md

 * Next door neighbors have an orchard that should be a good spot to run the rover through.

 ## Parts on the way
 * (12) 30" arrows.
 The arrow OD matches the ID of Abec-5 bearings.
+The ID of the arrows is a little over 6mm, enough room to fit the power, ground and data wires needed for the neopxel and the usb hemispherical camera.
+Should make for a nice axis/via in the self-leveling gimbal
+* FrSky X8R 8-Channel 2.4ghz ACCST&RSSI&SBus receiver (Smart port, full duplex, can also be paralleled to become a 16-Channel receiver)